 As you can imagine I was not a welcome addition to the family.
-My adopted mum told me that my father sent to prison for what he did.
-He was not allowed to return home until I was no longer there.
+My adopted mum told me that my father went to prison for what he did.
+She also told me that my father was not allowed to return home until I was no longer there.

-My mother was too young to care for me, and my grandmother couldn't bear the sight of me.
-In my grandmother's eyes I suppose I was the one to blame for this situation.
+My mother clearly was too young to care for me, and my grandmother, I imagine, couldn't bear the sight of me.
+In my grandmother's eyes I suppose.
+I was to blame for this situation coming to light.

-After all, it was my existence that brought this dark secret into the open.
+After all, it was my existence that brought this dark secret out into the open.
 Along with the revelation came the consequences.
-Which was I suppose, in my stepmother/grandmother's eyes, why her husband was in prison.
+Which was I suppose, in my stepmother/grandmother's eyes, was why her husband/my father, was in prison.

-I spent the first eleven months of my life mostly unattended.
-Just lying on my back in a pram in the hallway of the small terraced house.
+I spent the first eleven months of my life usually unattended.
+I spent most of my time lying on my back in a pram in the hallway of a small terraced house.